-Combining the medical expertise of specialists and researchers in the fields of orthopedics, radiology, physiatry, physical therapy, and bio-engineering, the Center is leading the way in diagnosis and treatment of hip disorders that will relieve and preserve while providing patients with the best and most up-to-the-minute medical care.
+Combining the medical expertise of specialists and researchers in the fields of orthopedics, radiology, physiatry, physical therapy, and bio-engineering, the Hip Preservation Service is leading the way in diagnosis and treatment of hip disorders that will relieve and preserve while providing patients with the best and most up-to-the-minute medical care.

 The first of its kind in the United States, the Women’s Sports Medicine Center at HSS is a nationally recognized health resource for active women of all ages and abilities, from professional athletes to eager novices.

-Physiatrists at Hospital for Special Surgery perform non-operative treatment procedures on patients who have spinal and sports-related injuries as well as other musculoskeletal problems.
+Physiatrists at HSS perform non-operative treatment procedures on patients who have spinal and sports-related injuries as well as other musculoskeletal problems.
 These procedures are combined with medically supervised exercise therapies to restore mobility and function in patients who might otherwise require surgery.

-Several members of the Physiatry Department also perform electro diagnostic studies such as nerve conduction and electromyography.
+Several members of the Department of Physiatry also perform electrodiagnostic studies such as nerve conduction and electromyography.
 These diagnostic studies help to determine whether patients may have nerve or muscular disorders.

 The department is not only involved with the development of new non-invasive procedures - it also employs innovative research techniques to better understand and validate many non-operative or minimally invasive interventional procedures to treat spinal and sports-related injuries.

-The Radiology and Imaging Department at Hospital for Special Surgery focuses on research, training, and development to discover new techniques that optimize early detection of musculoskeletal conditions and diseases, their progression and the response to treatment.
+The Department of Radiology and Imaging focuses on research, training, and development to discover new techniques that optimize early detection of musculoskeletal conditions and diseases, their progression and the response to treatment.
 The images created and their interpretation represent years of experience.
 The imaging procedures performed routinely at HSS are rarely performed at other institutions.
-Learn more about the Department of Radiology and Imaging.

 With the largest group of rheumatologists in the United States, HSS is a world leader in the research and treatment of rheumatic disease.